cloudmesh-deprecated/deprecated-cloudmesh-comet/_sources/command_comet.rst.txt

 .. prompt:: bash

     cms comet start vc2 vm-vc2-7

+To submit a computeset job to an existing reservation that you had requested beforehand, use --reservation parameter:

+.. prompt:: bash

+    cms comet start vc2 vm-vc2-[0-3] --reservation=YOUR_RESERVATION

+At the moment you have to request a reservation outside of cloudmesh, e.g., via XSEDE ticket system.

 To power down all running nodes from an active computeset and also free the allocated resources: